Angelina Jolie Opens Up About Her And The Children’s Struggles After Split With Brad Pitt

 — JustJared.com (@JustJared) September 3, 2017

-The film,which was filmed in Cambodia, is based on Cambodian human rights advocate Loung Ung’s memoir, which chronicles her life as a young girl under the authoritarian rule of the Khmer Rouge.
+The film, which was filmed in Cambodia, is based on Cambodian human rights advocate Loung Ung’s memoir, which chronicles her life as a young girl under the authoritarian rule of the Khmer Rouge.

 As previously reported by Just Jared, Angelina Jolie’s two eldest kids Maddox and Pax, who were involved in the film’s production, went with their mom and cast members Sareum Srey Moch and Kimhak Mun on stage at the festival.